gortonator/bsds-6650/labs/lab-1.md

   - ignore the instructions to configure the firewall service at the end of Step 3.
   - ignore setting up httpd - we are using tomcat instead
   - Follow the instructions to enable administrator access to tomcat.
 This will make deploying your application .war file easier as you can use the "Deploy" option on the administration page.
 * Tomcat listens on port 8080, so in your browser go to http://{your public IP address}:8080 and you should see the Tomcat homepage.
 Hit the manager app button and on the homepage and you should be able to log in with your credentials.
-If you can't and get a 403 error, follow [this link](https://stackoverflow.com/questions/43232878/apache-tomcat-9-unable-to-access-manager-webapp) to fix it.
+If you can't and get a 403 error, follow [this link](https://stackoverflow.com/questions/36703856/access-tomcat-manager-app-from-different-host) to fix it.
+* Once you can log in, scroll down the 'Manager App' page and you will see a Deploy button.
+This will be how you deploy your code in lab 2 - its easier than using an scp command.

 Once you get this far, life looks pretty good.
 First mission accomplished!
 In 3 weeks you'll be able to do all this in your sleep.